youngboy/engine-docs/source/setup-node.md

 **Stripping Extensions**

-To instruct the proxy to strip extensions, set the following within the frontends section of the configuration:
+To instruct the proxy to strip extensions, set the following within the `frontends` section of the configuration:

 ```
 "extensions": { "strip": ["cacheControl", "tracing", "myAwesomeExtension"] }
 ```

-By default, Apollo `extensions: cacheControl` and `tracing` are stripped.
+By default, Apollo extensions `cacheControl` and `tracing` are stripped.

-Stripped extensions may still be returned if the client requests them via the includeInResponse query extension.
-To instruct the proxy to never return extensions, set the following within the frontends section of the configuration:
+Stripped extensions may still be returned if the client requests them via the `includeInResponse` query extension.
+To instruct the proxy to never return extensions, set the following within the `frontends` section of the configuration:

 ```
 "extensions": { "blacklist": ["tracing","mySecretExtension"] }
 ```

-By default, Apollo `extension: tracing` is blacklisted.
+By default, the Apollo extension `tracing` is blacklisted and will never returns extensions to the client.